 Types of solar and lunar eclipses

-Solar eclipses only happen at New Moon, when the Moon moves between Earth and Sun and the three celestial bodies form a straight line: Earth - Moon - Sun.
+Solar eclipses can only occur during the new Moon, when the Moon moves between Earth and Sun and the three celestial bodies form a straight line: Earth - Moon - Sun.

 A total solar eclipse occurs when the moon completely covers the sun, as seen from Earth.